Nervosys/Botnix/botnix/modules/services/editors/emacs.md

 ### The Different Releases of Emacs {#module-services-emacs-releases}

-Nixpkgs defines several basic Emacs packages.
+Botpkgs defines several basic Emacs packages.
 The following are attributes belonging to the {var}`pkgs` set:

   {var}`emacs`